 WHAT TO DO:

 Your goal is to select an appropriately sized magnet (the greater the distance, the bigger the magnet), place it somewhere on the key you wish to sense, then find the best possible place on the typewriter's frame to attach the magnetic switch.
-You will know you have found the right place when pressing the key causes the beep to change pitch, and releasing it causes the beep to change back.
+You will know you have found the right place when pressing the key causes the LED to change color, and releasing it causes the LED change back.

 CONNECTING ADDITIONAL KEYS:

 Using the one remaining set of connections on the Control Panel, you can add an additional magnetic switch to the Return Carriage lever so it acts as an "Enter" key -- however, this is much more difficult to do.
 Therefore I recommend that you instead assign "Enter" to an unused key on the main keyboard (like the otherwise useless "½ / ¼" key) -- this re-assignment is done in the next step.